dkp1903/dkprobes/src/pages/Tech/intro-redux/index.md

 And that's not the worst part.
 What if you need to share the state with a cousin component, one that doesn't have the present ParentComponent as the parent?
 You need to move that state further up.

 ![Passing state via parents(Image credits: Codevolution)](./redux.png)

+Consider the above image.
+If you were to share state between A and G, the only way you could do it, is to store all of A's state in the App component, pass it level by level to both A and G, even though all components apart from these two had nothing to do with the state.

+Far from the best solution.

+4. Where does Redux fit in?

+Redux holds a single source of truth, called the Redux store, which holds all the state for the application, and is able to pass it to the components that need it.
+This removes the major drawback of having to pass along state via props.

+Exactly how that happens, we'll discuss in a coming probe.

+5. Redux is not specific to React - as said before, Redux is a state management library for Javascript apps, and can work equally well with React, Angular, Vue, or even Vanilla JS apps.
+Since Angular has inbuilt state management, and Vue has a dedicated library called VueX, Redux isn't just that frequent with these.